-The proposal would result in an overall change in character from open and rural to one that is more dense and suburban in nature but is anticipated to a degree with the current Living 3 zoning.
-The receiving environment is to maintain aspects of openness through the restoration and retention of green corridors and providing connectivity and accessibility throughout the wider site.
+The proposal would result in an overall change in character from open and rural to one that is more dense and suburban in nature, though this activity is anticipated to a degree with the current Living Z Zones.
+The receiving environment is to maintain aspects of openness through the development of open green spaces.
 Management of fencing and bulk and location of the development will also help create a sense of openness throughout the site.
-The highest likely effects after mitigation will be experienced by those residential properties closest to the proposal, along Dunns Crossing Road.
-Though there is a change from rural to suburban, from this location the magnitude of change is considered low as the proposal is an extension of the existing development present on the other side of Dunns Crossing Road.
-Motorists have a temporary view of the development and are anticipated to expect change in land from rural to suburban as they travel to/from Rolleston township.
+The highest likely effects after mitigation will be experienced by those residential properties closest to the proposal, along Lincoln Rolleston Road and Selwyn Road.
+Though there is a change from rural to suburban, the magnitude of change is considered low as the proposal appears as a natural extension of existing development to the north and west of the proposal.
+Motorists have a temporary view of the development and are anticipated to expect chain landform from rural to suburban as they travel to/from Rolleston township.